TahaAhvazi/DS-training/README.md

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.
+Here we will learn about Data structure and algorithms
 ## Folder Structure

 The workspace contains two folders by default, where: